 Just as the ability to perceive helps organisms to survive, language also served, and continues to serve, this practical function.
 The ability to shout “Snake!” to someone who does not see the snake, but who understands what the word means, can, if it is a venomous snake, save that person’s life, or at least save one from an unpleasant experience.
 To be able to talk about where food or water is located, without actually going there, can help a member of one’s group acquire the ability to find these vital things.
-In other words, at its origins, the function of language was probably entirely practical, when human survival was much more precarious than it is now, and depended on our ability to convey useful information to others, or acquire such information from them.
+In other words, at its origins, the function of language was probably primarily practical, when human survival was much more precarious than it is now, and depended on our ability to convey useful information to others, or acquire such information from them.
 It is only in recent centuries and millennia that language has become more and more complex, abstract, and detached from its original intimate connection to the things of everyday life.
-The way that children and the members of illiterate societies use language is much more concrete, practical, and rooted in their daily existence than the way language is used by people who have learned the art of the printed or written word, which innovations allowed language to become more abstract, impersonal, non-practical, and detached from people’s daily lives.
-Even in literate societies, those persons who read regularly are more likely to speak abstractedly or in a general manner than those who read little or do not read books, whose use of language is usually more personal and concrete.
-Of course, this also depends on the kinds of books one reads.
+The way that children and the members of non-literate societies use language is much more concrete, practical, and rooted in their daily existence than the way that language is used by people who have learned the art of the written or printed word, which innovations allowed language to become more abstract, impersonal, non-practical, and detached from people’s daily lives.
+Even in literate societies, those persons who read regularly are more likely to speak abstractedly or in a general manner than those who read little, whose use of language is usually more personal and concrete.
+Of course, this also depends on the kinds of things one reads.